-In 2014, we and Astellas amended and restated the Astellas Agreement and expanded the objective of the collaboration to include spinal muscular atrophy ("SMA") and potentially other neuromuscular indications for reldesemtiv and other fast skeletal muscle troponin activators ("FSTAs").
+In 2014, we and Astellas amended and restated the Astellas Agreement (the "2014 Astellas Amendment") and expanded the objective of the collaboration to include spinal muscular atrophy ("SMA") and potentially other neuromuscular indications for reldesemtiv and other fast skeletal muscle troponin activators ("FSTAs").
+License revenues in 2018 related to our performance obligations under the 2014 Astellas Amendment.
+In 2018, we completed all our deliverables for the 2014 Astellas Amendment.